BLEarrings/.github/profile/README.md

 # 📿  BLEarrings

+Please see each individual repos for relating issues.

 ## 🚀 Project Overview

 Welcome to the **BLEarrings** project!
 These cutting-edge earrings inspired by Bladerunner 2049 combine fashion with technology, offering unique features that elevate your style and functionality (and most importantly remind you to stay hydrated).